wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 4.6.7.t1 =
 - Improved the renewal logic to include a check for account inactivity so access starts date is calculated correctly.
 - Woocommerce protected product single page now hides its content.
+- New button added to approve member's account from admin end.

 = 4.6.6 =
 - Added a new filter hook 'swpm_override_login_limit' to allow custom code to override the active login limit check.